userscripters/voting-overcharged/STACKAPPS.md

-Template - template repository for userscripters' projects
+Voting Overcharged - A userscript for automatically voting on posts depending on various conditions

 script